Congressional Votes Related to the Israel-Hamas Conflict

 Further Consolidated Appropriations Act, 2024

-Division A, Title VIII, Section 8072 deals with Israeli missile defense.
+Division A, Title VIII, Section 8072, addresses Israeli missile defense.

 Division F, Title III, under the Migration and Refugee Assistance heading, such assistance for Israel is included.

-Division F, Title VII, Section 7034 (k) deals with loan guarantees to Israel.
+Division F, Title VII, Section 7034 (k), addresses loan guarantees to Israel.

-Division F, Title VII, Sec.
-7040 (f) prohibits funds from being used for assistance to Hamas or any entity effectively controlled by Hamas, any power-sharing government of which Hamas is a member, or that results from an agreement with Hamas and over which Hamas exercises undue influence.
+Division F, Title VII, Section 7040 (f), prohibits funds from being used for assistance to Hamas or any entity effectively controlled by Hamas or any power-sharing government of which Hamas is a member or results from an agreement with Hamas and over which Hamas exercises undue influence.

-Division F, Title VII, Sec.
-7041 (d) Provides for a disbursement under the heading of Foreign Military Financing Program with a deadline of within 30 days of enactment of this Act.
+Division F, Title VII, Section 7041 (d), provides for a disbursement under the heading of Foreign Military Financing Program within 30 days of enactment of this act.
 Includes provisions regarding advanced weapons systems and other defense articles and services.

-Division F, Title VII, Sec.
-7073, "Gaza oversight" provisions relate to oversight of assistance to Gaza to prevent the diversion of assistance to Hamas or other terrorist or extremist entities in Gaza.
+Division F, Title VII, Section 7073, "Gaza oversight" relates to oversight of assistance to Gaza to prevent the diversion of assistance to Hamas or other terrorist or extremist entities in Gaza.

 Division G, Title III, Section 301, Funding Limitation for United Nations Relief and Works Agency.